FonazzaStent/txt2color/Readme.txt

 pip install pyperclip

-New from previous version (1.1.0):
+New from previous version (1.1.0)
 - buttons replaced by menu (Alt-F to open)
+- new and improved algorithm